rabraham2/INF4000-Project/README.md

     valnsat_month_as_a_percentage_of_total
   )

-# Converting the 'valnsat_time_period_month' to a numerals months in order
+# Converting the 'valnsat_time_period_month' to a numerical month in order

 valnsat_month_in_numerals <- c(
   "JAN" = "01",